Skip to content

 On the host, verify that the device is in recovery mode and communicating with your computer.
 See this section for details: Verification of Recovery Mode

-Using Hardware Buttons (all versions)
+Using Hardware Buttons

-3. Press and hold the REC button.
+3. Press and hold the recover button.

 Verification of Recovery Mode

-To verify that your device is in recovery mode, you will use the output of the lusub command from the host computer when the AIR-T is connected via the micro-usb and powered on.
+To verify that your device is in recovery mode, you will use the output of the lsusb command from the host computer when the AIR-T is connected via the micro-usb and powered on.
 Here is an example for the AIR7101:

 $ lsusb